evodify/allele-specific-expression/README.md

 ### Remove biased SNPs

 All the scripts and sample data are provided in the folder [find_biased_SNPs](find_biased_SNPs).
-The script `unbiasedSNPs_sampleList.R` takes as input the count data from the genomic DNA, where no ASE is expected and remove all SNPs that show highly biased allelic read counts.
-A diagnostic plot is also produced during the output.
+The script [find_unbiasedSNPs.R](find_biased_SNPs/find_unbiasedSNPs.R) takes as input the count data from the genomic DNA, where no ASE is expected and remove all SNPs that show highly biased allelic read counts.
+Diagnostic plots are produced during the output.

 To filter out highly biased SNPs run: